|Word / Term||Definition|

 7.1 Where a student has been approved to sit a deferred or supplementary end-of-session exam and is subsequently unable to attend on the scheduled day, a second deferred or supplementary exam may be approved by the relevant Head of Program on rare occasions, provided the request meets all other eligibility criteria outlined in this policy.
 A third deferred end-of-session exam will not be considered.

 7.2 For further requests for consideration types other than a deferred end-of-session exam, if a request still meets all other eligibility criteria outlined in this policy, an academic assessor may in rare circumstances approve further consideration in the form of one of the following:

-(a) additional time to submit an assessment task beyond the date of the original approval
+a) additional time to submit an assessment task beyond the date of the original approval; or

 If the student believes that the outcome of their application is not in line with the rules of this policy, they may request a review of the decision via the Student Grievance Policy.

 9.1.1 Ensure that this policy and its guidelines are accessible to all staff and students;